Last updated: February, 2026

 - Debian and Raspberry Pi OS - My favorite Linux “server” distributions.

-- Fedora - My current Linux “desktop” distribution which is well-supported on my hardware of choice.
+- Debian Testing - My current Linux “desktop” distribution which moves a little faster for my daily productivity computers.

 - Wireguard - A simple, secure, and fast VPN tunnel I use to access my home network.